Whose Rules – Part 1

 Lesson learned: Cigarette smoking makes other people tell the truth.

-So sauntering back from the pine groves with his cache of cones, people approached Bernie with offers to buy his firewood.
-The population was small, but so were Bernie’s arms, so fair rewards were earned for pine cones.
+Sauntering back from the pine groves with his cache of cones, people approached Beau with offers to buy his firewood.
+The population was small, but so were Beau’s arms, so fair rewards were earned for pine cones.
 The family was never without soap again.

-Bernie gradually saved up pennies and placed them in a tin along with a bar of soap.
+Beau gradually saved up pennies and placed them in a tin along with a bar of soap.
 These were then hidden in the crawl space under the house, where only a scrawny boy could reach them.
-Bernie had vowed never to be hungry or without soap, ever again.
+Beau had vowed never to be hungry or without soap, ever again.

 Lesson learned: There is always a way to make money when you need to.

-The family weren’t allowed to mix with the neighbours, they were not like Australians, they drank vodka, not beer, spoke funny and then the all pervading, ‘We’re not telling anyone about family business’.
+Our family wasn’t allowed to mix with the neighbors, they were not like Australians, they drank vodka, not beer, spoke funny and then the all pervading, ‘We’re not telling anyone about family business’.

-Of course with similar age kids, they still got together and played, before the parents got home, when Bernie was supposed to be peeling the spuds and preparing dinner.
+Of course with similar age kids, they still got together and played, before the parents got home, when Beau was supposed to be peeling the spuds and preparing dinner.

 “I tripped, I stood on them, I didn’t mean to, I’m sorry, I lied.”